 If you launched your own start-up and sold it, by all means highlight this on your resume!
 Otherwise, we recommend not even including your start-up work on the work-experience section of your resume.
 Because you are learning more than earning, we consider it a learning experience, and so do the MBB consulting firms.

 If you’ve been dinged by an MBB firm, it’s not the end of the road for you!
+Take the above steps to reposition yourself for a second run at MBB firms, or certainly for 2nd tier consulting firms.
 We hope these tips give you some concrete next steps you can take to position yourself for that dream MBB offer.

 Feel free to contact us if you want to schedule a Power Half Hour to discuss your specific, tailored options.